matrix-io/raspi-systemd-quickstart/README.md

 # Commands For Managing Your Services
 > [Helpful .service file options](https://www.freedesktop.org/software/systemd/man/systemd.service.html)

+Your services are now setup!
+Use any of the commands below to control your services.

 ```bash
 # Load Any Changes Made To All .service Files
 sudo systemctl daemon-reload